UNEDLabs/moodle-block_ejsapp_file_browser/README.txt

 This is a block plugin for Moodle so you should place the ejsapp_file_browser folder in your /blocks folder, inside you Moodle installation.
-This block has been tested in Moodle versions 2.0, 2.1, 2.2 and 2.3.
+This block has been tested in all Moodle 2.x versions.

 4. Dependencies
 ===============